Mahito0x/Mahito0X/README.md

 ---

 ## 🚀 About Me
-- 🌱 **Currently Learning:** Java – because every great journey starts with a first line of code.
+- 🌱 **Currently Learning:** HTML & Python – because every great journey starts with a first line of code.
 - 🧠 **Areas of Interest:** Cybersecurity, computer science, and anything that sparks curiosity.
 - 🔍 **Explorer Mode:** Building beginner projects to sharpen my skills.
 - 🤝 **Collab With Me On:** Projects that challenge and inspire.